 - Arranging a funeral for a child and baby

 - Office practice and administration within the funeral service

 - Understanding client liability, entitlement and consumer regulations within the funeral service

 Designed for funeral arrangers and administrators wishing to progress into the role of funeral directing, and for existing Funeral Directors to gain the comprehensive knowledge and skills required to perform more effectively in the role.

-Diploma in Funeral Arranging and Administration: March 2018
+Diploma in Funeral Arranging and Administration: Course enrolled September 2019 (9 students)

 You can download the course Syllabus here: https://www.nafdqualifications.org.uk/tinymce/sitefiles/files/Standards%20and%20Qualifications%20Prospectus%20(Jan)%20%202015(1).pdf

-John Adams, a Fourth-generation Funeral Director, who has been around the funeral industry from a very early age.
+John Adams, a Fourth-generation Funeral Director, who has been involved in the funeral industry from a very young age.

 “I am approachable, honest and fair, and want to develop training and standards for the individuals within the funeral industry at all levels.”

 Birmingham City University is proud to Quality Endorse the National Association of Funeral Directors’ learning and development practice and its designated learning programmes for their quality and excellence and as an exemplar of outstanding and innovative learning and development practice.’